leealexandercash/WDI_Project_one/README.md

 # WDI_Project_one
 Lee Cash's first project at the end of module one of WDI-23

 I borrowed some images from this website. https://github.com/hayeah/playing-cards-assets.
+Aspect ratio is 1.454954955

 I created an object called 'deckOfCards' where I stored the values required to display aspects of the gameplay to the user interface.